 It is not uncommon for de-facto relationships to have involved children.
 It is hoped that a former couple will be able to come to some kind of agreement without court involvement.
 However, if this is not the case, then the court can be asked to make its own decision on arrangements for caring for children.
 This can be brought to the courts attention from the moment that a relationship is ended – it is not governed by the same time limits as applies to de-facto property settlements.

 Being in a relationship can be a very happy period for people.
 However, where a relationship is brought to an end it can be difficult for parties to agree.
 Many are very emotional and unable to think objectively about how they will go about organising their separate lives.
 While the courts encourage couples to make their own arrangements where possible, in some cases this may not be possible.
 In those situations, it is important to have the advice and support of a specialist family lawyer.
 You will need to understand how the law applies to your own particular circumstances, and be helped to navigate court procedure.

 Szabo& Associates Family Lawyers

 Szabo & Associates, Solicitors boast a specialist family law team that is regularly involved in advising on de-facto relationships.
 We understand that the prospect of organising your life without your partner can be unnerving, and take pride in supporting you through the entire process.
 Our team are very approachable and friendly, but will always provide objective legal advice that is tailored to your situation.
 We will listen to your concerns, and provide pragmatic advice on how best to realise your wishes.
 To speak to one of our team, call us on 02 9281 5088 or click here to get in touch.
+Your first consultation with us will be at no charge or obligation to you.
 We look forward to working with you